GhostBSD-Community/Documentation/docs/en/E000-essentials/100-mount-external-drives.md

 - **Performance**:
   - exFAT and NTFS may have slower performance compared to UFS due to FUSE or compatibility layers.

-For further assistance, visit the [GhostBSD Forums](https://forums.ghostbsd.org) or join the community on [X](https://x.com/ghostbsd).

 ---